hashicorp/consul-k8s/cli/README.md

 ## Installation & Setup
 Currently the tool is not available on any releases page.
-Instead clone the repository and run `go build -o bin/consul-k8s` and proceed to run the binary.
+Instead clone the repository and run `go build -o bin/consul-k8s` from this directory and proceed to run the binary.

 ## Commands
 * [consul-k8s install](#consul-k8s-install)